hombreperro45/docs/docs/library/Core_Template.md

 |               |                    |                                  |

 --If no BIOS use--
-This core does not feature BIOS use.
+The (Core name) core does not feature BIOS use.

 ## Feature Support